-In my personal experience, some banks also do nothing to help clients who are the victims of fraud or attempted fraud.
-In one case known to Haymarket, a fraudster entered a retail bank branch claiming to be CEO of a company that has its account with the same bank.
+There is also concern that some banks do nothing to help clients who are the victims of fraud or attempted fraud.
+In one case, a fraudster entered a retail bank branch claiming to be CEO of a company that has its account with the same bank.
 He asked to pay in a cheque (which of course later bounced) and at the same time sought to cash a cheque, (ostensibly from the company’s cheque book).
 In fairness, the teller was suspicious and contacted the relationship manager for the company.
 He promptly called the CEO and quickly established that he had not been near the bank.
 It transpired that the cheque number was from a book of sequential numbers that had not at that stage been issued to the company (so there were also issues as to how that cheque had fallen into the hands of the fraudster) and it was a clear case of attempted fraud notwithstanding which the bank refused to allow the CEO to see CCTV footage of the person who had impersonated him and attempted to defraud his company.
 Nor would they provide sight of the fraudulent cheque with his forged signature – ludicrously citing data protection as a reason not to provide information that could identify the perpetrator to the would-be victim.

 In another case, an employee who worked in the Accounts department of a company in London started transferring small amounts (circa £2,000) from the company bank account to his personal account (both accounts held at the same bank).
 No-one in the company (whose procedures it has to be said were sadly lacking but have now been strengthened) or the bank picked up on this and so he increased the amounts to circa £50,000 per time until he had illicitly transferred over £600,000 from the company account to his personal account over a four-month period before the fraud was discovered.
 We were retained to investigate but ran into complete intransigence on the part of the bank which refused to provide any information as to the fate of the money stolen from its corporate client.
 There are two issues here: